karolstawowski/Login-Menu/README.md

 # Login-Menu
-School projekt - a menu to log in.
+School projekt - a simple menu to log in.